MarcSadurniParera/BonabeauExtendedModel/README.md

 # Emergence of social hierarchies in a society with two competitive classes

 ## Abstract
-Agent based models describing social interactions among individuals can help to better understand emerging macroscopic patterns in societies.
+Agent-based models describing social interactions among individuals can help to better understand emerging macroscopic patterns in societies.
 One of the topics which is worth tackling is the formation of different kinds of hierarchies that emerge in social spaces such as cities.
 Here we propose a Bonabeau-like model by adding a second class of agents.
 The fundamental particularity of our model